Pelagicore/softwarecontainer/doc/chapters/lxc/index.rst

 Device and pty/tty allocation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-LXC has a directive called "autodev", which, when set, creates all needed devices automatically.
+LXC has a directive called "autodev", creates all needed devices automatically when set.
 This is used in conjunction with telling LXC to allocate tty and pty devices.

 Mount entries